yunojuno/django-request-token/README.md

 * `iat`: (optional) the time the token was issued
 * `ndf`: (optional) the not-before-time of the token

+**request_token.models.RequestTokenLog** - stores usage data for tokens

+Each time a token is used successfully, a log object is written to the database.
+This provided an audit log of the usage, and it stores client IP address and user agent, so can be used to debug issues.
+This can be disabled using the `REQUEST_TOKEN_DISABLE_LOGS` setting.
+The logs table can be maintained using the management command as described below.

 **request_token.middleware.RequestTokenMiddleware** - decodes and verifies tokens

 The `RequestTokenMiddleware` will look for a querystring token value